Aaronontheweb/node-bootcamp/sessions/hour2/working-with-filesystem/readme.md

 ```

 If the file has been found, it is cached in the loadedFiles object and referenced
 by the requested path.
+Subsequent loads of the same file will be prefixed with
+"Cached: " + the file data to demonstrate our cahing technique.
+Meanwhile we have
-We have meanwhile abided by the
+abided by the
 [DRY principle](http://en.wikipedia.org/wiki/Don't_repeat_yourself) by
 consolidating functionality in the `returnData` method.